lsst-dm/dmtn-175/index.rst

          pipetask qg import <URI> <OPTIONS>

-      Option groups:
+      **Option groups:**

       - :ref:`opts-campaign`
       - :ref:`opts-qg`, except :option:`--data-query`

-      Passing :option:`--refresh` to this method/subcommand performs the refresh after the import, not before.
+         - Passing :option:`--refresh` to this method/subcommand performs the refresh after the import, not before.

+      **Sequencing:**

+      Can be run at any time, and can create a new campaign if one does not exist.
+      Cannot be used to modify the campaign's pipeline or input collections (because an imported graph essentially supersedes both of these).

+      This operation sets `quantum_graph.collections` and `quantum_graph.pipeline_fingerprint` to ``null``, which means that later steps will require a :ref:`resolution option<opts-discrepancies>` if `collections.inputs` or `pipeline` are also set.

    .. py:method:: refresh_quantum_graph(**kwargs)